Tzetso/project/readme.txt

 12.If there were no problems type: php artisan serve

 13.The project should be now accessible at http://localhost:8000/

+Normal start:

+1.Start the mysql server.
+2.In cmd go to the project directory and type: php artisan serve 3.The project is now accessible at http://localhost:8000/